GrujicFilipRS/GrujicFilipRS/README.md

 Currently, I'm working on:
 - **A bill splitter web-app** (planning to port it to an android app, too).
 This project was a team hackathon submission for [HZS 7.0](https://hzs.fonis.rs/), which we continued to develop afterwards.
 - **A social media app**, similar to Instagram.
-I'm making this web-app to expand my knowledge of fullstack development, and to learn better how to use third-party software (Supabase for db, Cloudinary for image storage)
+I'm making this web-app to expand my knowledge of fullstack development
 - A studying-oriented **textbook about data structures and algorithms**

 Technologies I use: